chesyya/baosky-plugin-api-generator/plugin-docs/ux-guidelines/webviews.md

 DateApproved: 11/12/2025

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: UX guidelines for webviews in a Visual Studio Code extension.
+MetaDescription: UX guidelines for webviews in a Baosky 插件.
 ---

 # Webviews

-If you need to display custom functionality that is beyond what the VS Code API supports, you can use [webviews](/api/extension-guides/webview), which are fully customizable.
+If you need to display custom functionality that is beyond what the Baosky API supports, you can use [webviews](/api/插件-guides/webview), which are fully customizable.
 It's important to understand that webviews should only be used if you absolutely need them.

 **✔️ Do**

 * Only use webviews when absolutely necessary
-* Activate your extension only when contextually appropriate
+* Activate your 插件 only when contextually appropriate
 * Open webviews only for the active window
-* Ensure all elements in the view are themeable (see the [webview-view-sample](https://github.com/microsoft/vscode-extension-samples/blob/main/webview-view-sample/media/main.css) and [color tokens](/api/references/theme-color) documentation)
+* Ensure all elements in the view are themeable (see the [webview-view-sample](https://github.com/microsoft/vscode-插件-samples/blob/main/webview-view-sample/media/main.css) and [color tokens](/api/references/theme-color) documentation)
 * Ensure your views follow [accessibility guidance](/docs/configure/accessibility/accessibility) (color contrast, ARIA labels, keyboard navigation)
 * Use command actions in the toolbar and in the view